-- Report the amount of sliding fee discounts applied to patient charges based on the patient's ability to pay using patient's income and family/household size. - Include sliding discounts applied to co-payments and deductibles, as applicable. - Report prompt pay discounts provided under a hardship fee waiver program as sliding fee discounts. - DO NOT report: - automatic discounting of charges for specific categories of patients (e.g., students, patients experiencing homelessness, or agricultural workers) as a sliding fee discount. - o bad debt write-off or forgiveness as a sliding fee discount. - o other types of discounts that DO NOT meet the criteria as a sliding fee discount.
+- Report the amount of sliding fee discounts applied to patient charges based on the patient's ability to pay using patient's income and family/household size. - Include sliding discounts applied to co-payments and deductibles, as applicable. - Report prompt pay discounts provided under a hardship fee waiver program as sliding fee discounts. - DO NOT report: - o automatic discounting of charges for specific categories of patients (e.g., students, homeless population, or migratory and seasonal agricultural workers) as a sliding fee discount. - o bad debt write-off or forgiveness as a sliding fee discount. - o other types of discounts that DO NOT meet the criteria as a sliding fee discount.